Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Heating and cooling of the solar outer atmosphere

-where $n_{\rm e}$ and $n_{\rm H}$ are the electron and total hydrogen densities and $f_{\rm rad}(T_{\rm e})$ is a function of temperature dependent mainly on line emission and, at higher temperatures, on thermal bremsstrahlung.\activity{Eq.~(\ref{eq:radloss}) contains a product of electron and hydrogen densities, but hydrogen is fully ionized at coronal temperatures and thus has no spectral lines that can be excited through collisions with electrons.
-Why is it acceptable to express it this way? } \item Through thermal conduction along the magnetic field, with a conduction coefficient
+where $n_{\rm e}$ and $n_{\rm H}$ are the electron and total hydrogen densities and $f_{\rm rad}(T_{\rm e})$ is a function of temperature dependent mainly on line emission and, at higher temperatures, on thermal bremsstrahlung.\activity{{\em Consider:} Eq.~(\ref{eq:radloss}) contains a product of electron and hydrogen densities, but hydrogen is fully ionized at coronal temperatures and thus has no spectral lines that can be excited through collisions with electrons.
+Why is it acceptable to express it this way?
+Hint: consider elemental the mix of ions. \mylabel{act:nenh}} \item Through thermal \indexit{corona!conductive loss}conduction \indexit{thermal conduction!coronal loop}along the magnetic field, with a (Spitzer) thermal conduction coefficient \regfootnote{Note the steep dependence on temperature of the \indexit{thermal conduction}thermal conductivity $\kappa_\parallel$ in Eq.\,(\ref{eq:conduction}).
+In, say, a metal in terrestrial conditions $\kappa$ is generally a constant, but in a low-density plasma in which Coulomb collisions dominate, this temperature dependence is a consequence of the increase in the characteristic mean-free path of the electron-ion collisions ($\lambda_{\rm mfp} = v_{T{\rm e}} / \nu_{\rm ei} \propto T^{2}$, see Table~\ref{tab:dimensionlessnumbers}) and the increase in the characteristic electron velocity ($\propto T^{1/2}$). \mylabel{footspitzer}}

 \item The magnetically open corona can also lose energy through the acceleration of a solar wind. [\ldots] \end{enumerate}